itswadesh/angularcode-gridsome/content/posts/appointment-booking-using-microservice.md

 title: Appointment Booking Microservice using Javascript Fullstack
 date: 2020-01-12
 published: true
-tags: ['Zeit', 'Microservice', 'Serverless', 'NodeJS', 'AngularJS', 'MongoDB', 'Appointment Booking']
+tags: ['zeit', 'microservice', 'serverless', 'nodejs', 'angularjs', 'mongodb', 'appointment booking']
 series: false
 cover_image: ./images/appointment-booking.png
 canonical_url: false
-description: "In this tutorial, we will create a simple, real and single page Appointment Booking web application using Javascript Fullstack or MEAN Stack (Microservice + MongoDB + Express + AngualrJS + NodeJS) which can also be used as an Event Scheduler."
+description: "In this tutorial, we will create a simple, real and single page Appointment Booking web application using Javascript Fullstack which can also be used as an Event Scheduler."
 ---

 Sometime before I created an appointment booking app using AngularJS and it was huge popular amoung my readers.
 So I decided to re-create the same using the microservice architecture

-# Features
+## Features

 - This reduces hosting cost
 - Easy to deploy